Arvato-Systems/Serverless-HandsOn1/README.md

 demo-fr-frontend   ClusterIP   10.0.105.161   <none>        8080/TCP   51s
 kubernetes         ClusterIP   10.0.0.1       <none>        443/TCP    1h
 ```
-This will expose your frontend and backend internaly using a cluster ip.
+This will expose your frontend and backend internally using a cluster ip.

 ## Create the ingress
 Edit ingress.yaml (Line 14 and 35) and replace `<HTTP application routing domain>` with  your `demo.<random string>.westeurope.aksapp.io`.